Royal Danish Army: Ranks and insignia

+Commissioned officer ranks

+The rank insignia of commissioned officers.

 Other ranks

+The rank insignia of non-commissioned officers and enlisted personnel.

 Disbanded Regiments of the Royal Danish Army

-The Army has throughout its long history had many different regiments that have either changed names, been disbanded or been amalgamated or merged.
-Since the end of the Cold War has seen a lot of cuts to army expenditure, many regiments have been downsized and merged.
-Likewise further development of military tactics, have led to a streamlining of the regiments.
+The Army has throughout its long history had many different regiments that have either changed names, been disbanded, or been amalgamated or merged.
+Since the end of the Cold War has seen many cuts to military expenditure, many regiments have been downsized and merged.
+Likewise, further development of military tactics have led to a streamlining of the regiments.